Hammarn/1MB335/Lab5.md

 ## Introduction / Background information to Session 5

-In this session you will focus on aligments.
+In this session you will focus on alignments.
 As you have seen in the lecture, you can align two sequences (pairwise alignment) or multiple sequences (multiple alignment).
 Today, you will do a bit of both.
 For the pairwise alignment part, you will follow a tutorial that was developped by Rasmus Wernersson.
-For the multiple aligment part, you will continue to work with the mitochondrial genomes from Sessions 3 and 4.
+For the multiple alignment part, you will continue to work with the mitochondrial genomes from Sessions 3 and 4.
 You will also work with additional mitochondrial genomes.
 This will prepare you for the bioinformatic project, as one of the first steps of the project will be to align sequences.

 ## Goals